Femi Ilesanmi: York City

 Ilesanmi joined League Two York City on 22 May 2014 on a two-year contract.
 He made his debut in York's 1–1 away draw with Tranmere Rovers in the opening match of 2014–15 on 9 August 2014.
 Ilesanmi was released by York at the end of 2015–16.

 Boreham Wood and Dover Athletic

 Ilesanmi joined National League club Boreham Wood on 5 August 2016, and was an unused substitute the following day in their 1–0 home win over Forest Green Rovers.
 His debut came on 13 August 2016, as a 76th-minute substitute for Adriano Moke in a 1–1 away draw with York.
 Ilesanmi made 51 appearances in 2016–17 as Boreham Wood finished 11th in the National League.
 He was released at the end of the season.

 On 27 June 2017, Ilesanmi signed for National League club Dover Athletic on a one-year contract.
 He made his debut on 5 August 2017 in a 1–0 victory away to Hartlepool United.

 Ilesanmi re-signed for National League club Boreham Wood on 25 June 2018.

+Dorking Wanderers

+On 3 September 2026, Ilesanmi agreed to join National League South side Dorking Wanderers following his departure from Boreham Wood.